Amrit-Padda/Portfolio/README.md

 ## Computer Networking
 The Computer Networking directory contains a project completed for a class on Computer Networking.
 Here, me and my teammate built a client and server from scratch in Java with both TCP and UDP functionality.
 This was an extremely eye opening project as these two protocols are how the current internet functions.
 Building it from scratch really gave me an appreciation for how complex the internet really is.
 I will add that completing this project with Java was not a very fun experience...

-## BitKye
-BitKye is a web application I developed which incorporates some blockchain technology, but mostly web development.
-The fundamental concept is that of a rotating savings and credit association, a fairly simple peer to peer lending schema.
-The application allows users to contribute to a pool and then recieve a payout when the pool satisfies a criteria.
-When users send a transaction to the BitKye address, an external API triggers a callback url which adds the transaction to a MySQL database hosted with the AWS RDS service.
-Eventually, once the pool is full the amount is sent back to the users according to predefined rules.

 ## Risk